Your First Jest Run

 Set the Record Key, and Project ID obtained from Currents dashboard in the previous step.

-You can also setup the Record Key and Project ID in the Reporter configuration.
+You can defined the Record Key and Project ID in the Reporter configuration.

 Last updated